K T

 Sun protective behaviors include the following:

 1. Daily use of broad-spectrum sunscreen (UVA+UVB) with an SPF of 30 or greater.
-On cloudy days, 80% of UV radiation is hitting you.
+On cloudy days, 80% of UV radiation hits you.

 2. Sun protective clothing: UV sunglasses and wide-brimmed hats